 Asset Management

 Gift cards – I am aware of MSB having only 1 gift card carried over form a prior administration.
 I was told it was found in the folder.
 It was not recorded as a receipt.
 There was no record of it or balance remaining on it.
 The amount of the purchase using the card was not recorded as an expenditure.
-As a result, both receipts and expenditures were understated.
+As a result, both receipts and expenditures were understated, however, the amount is not material.

 MSB has purchased several pieces of concessions equipment, some of which was purchased during the year (hot dog griller).
 MSB does not keep an inventory of concessions or other assets it has purchased.